Home Compare FIS vs UDR

 Fidelity National Information Services vs UDR: Which Stock Looks Stronger in 2026?

-UDR holds the cleaner structural position, with profitability as the main driver and growth adding further support.
-Fidelity National Information Services still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
+UDR holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+Fidelity National Information Services still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — UDR holds the more constructive position.
 That puts structure and market broadly in agreement — UDR's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.